sfbrigade/intentional-walk/README.md

         On **Windows**, you can download installers for older versions of JDK from Microsoft: https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-11.
 Download and run
-        the installer for OpenJDK 11.
+        the MSI installer for OpenJDK 11.
+Select the option in the installer to let it set the JAVA_HOME environment variable.

       - For **macOS**, configure your shell environment to reference the newly installed developer tools.
 In the standard Mac OS Terminal, edit (or create, if needed)